 What to monitor

-Counselors should be aware of the full spectrum of venues that may comprise a student’s presence on the Web.
-The heavy-hitter social networking sites Facebook, Twitter, and MySpace come to mind, but there are other places where students may need to edit or remove content they have posted.
-Students should review any videos they’ve posted to YouTube, personal blogs and websites should be examined, and e-mail addresses should be scrutinized through the lens of professionalism.
+Counselors should be aware of the full spectrum of venues that may comprise a student’s presence on the web.
+The heavy-hitter social networking sites Facebook and Twitter come to mind, but there are other places where students may need to edit or remove content they have posted.
+Students should review any videos they’ve posted to YouTube, personal blogs and websites should be examined, and email addresses should be scrutinized through the lens of professionalism.